THE DHARMA FLOWER SUTRA SEEN THROUGH

 to the shore of nirvana.

-Afterwards the Buddha must enter
+Afterwards, the Buddha must enter

-into the extinction of nirvana in the same way
+into the extinction of nirvana,

-as smoke dissipates and lamps go out.
+and lamps go out.

-If in iniquitous ages someone expounds this primordial Dharma [Nam Myôhô Renge Kyô],
+this primordial Dharma [Nam Myōhō Renge Kyō],

-such a person will have enormous benefits
+such a person will have

 like the merits described above.

-Creative Commons LicenseTHE DHARMA FLOWER SUTRA SEEN THROUGH THE ORAL TRANSMISSION OF NICHIREN DAISHÔNIN by Martin Bradley
+Creative Commons LicenseTHE DHARMA FLOWER SUTRA SEEN THROUGH THE ORAL TRANSMISSION OF NICHIREN DAISHŌNIN by Martin Bradley

 is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 2.5 Canada License